 Do not play engagements with non-members.
 Persons are generally expelled for serious violations of our Constitution and Bylaws.
 Expulsion is not a life sentence; the individual has the right to settle these matters with the Board and regain member status.
-But until that step has been taken, we urge leaders and members not to give non-member rights and privileges with belong only to members.
+But until that step has been taken, we urge leaders and members not to give non-member rights and privileges which belong only to members.

-Next Deadline for Membership Dues June 30, 2020
+Next Deadline for Membership Dues January 31, 2023

 TO REINSTATE FROM RESIGNING IN GOOD STANDING – $10.00

 You spend hours perfecting your talent and invest in equipment which allows you to express it.